wp-plugins/gallery-bank/readme.txt

 == Screenshots ==

-1. Gallery Bank Dashboard Page
+1. ### Gallery Bank Dashboard Page
-2. Add New Album
+2. ### Add New Album
-3. How to create Shortcode using Shortcode Editor.
+3. ### How to create Shortcode using Shortcode Editor.
-4. ShortCode Implementation for Images using Masonry Layout.
+4. ### ShortCode Implementation for Images using Masonry Layout.
-5. ShortCode Implementation for Images using Thumbnails Layout.
+5. ### ShortCode Implementation for Images using Thumbnails Layout.
-6. ShortCode Implementation for Grid Albums using Masonry Layout.
+6. ### ShortCode Implementation for Grid Albums using Masonry Layout.
-7. ShortCode Implementation for Grid Albums using Thumbnail Layout.
+7. ### ShortCode Implementation for Grid Albums using Thumbnail Layout.
-8. ShortCode Implementation for List Albums using Masonry Layout.
+8. ### ShortCode Implementation for List Albums using Masonry Layout.
-9. ShortCode Implementation for List Albums using Thumbnail Layout.
+9. ### ShortCode Implementation for List Albums using Thumbnail Layout.
-10. ShortCode Implementation for Individual Albums using Masonry Layout.
+10. ### ShortCode Implementation for Individual Albums using Masonry Layout.
-11. ShortCode Implementation for Individual Albums using Thumbnail Layout.
+11. ### ShortCode Implementation for Individual Albums using Thumbnail Layout.
-12. System Status
+12. ### System Status
-13. Displaying Images using Masonry Layout.
+13. ### Displaying Images using Masonry Layout.
-14. Displaying Images using Thumbnail Layout.
+14. ### Displaying Images using Thumbnail Layout.
-15. Displaying Grid Album with Images.
+15. ### Displaying Grid Album with Images.
-16. Displaying List Album with Images.
+16. ### Displaying List Album with Images.
-17. Displaying Individual Album with Images.
+17. ### Displaying Individual Album with Images.

 == Changelog ==

+= 3.0.67 =

+* Updated Existing Language - Romanian
+* Updated Existing Language - Indonesian
+* Roles Bugs Fixed

 = 3.0.68 =